inspec/inspec/docs/resources/azure_virtual_machine.md

 ### computer_name

-The computername of the machine.
+The name of the machine.
 This is what was assigned to the machine during deployment and is what _should_ be returned by the `hostname` command.

 ### admin_username